tjoloi/CTF/UnitedCTF/2020/Crypto/README.md

 The vulnerability here was that the key and nonce were generated at the start of the session and the counter was always reset to 0 so every encryption had the same exact parameters.

-The actual exploit is explained in great detail in [the function `ctr_same_key_nonce()` from my aes.py file](https://github.com/tjoloi/CTF/blob/master/CTF-tools/Crypto/aes.py) but the jist of it is that we can ask the server to encrypt something at least the same length of the flag and, using that and the known plaintext of that something, we can retreive the original flag.
+The actual exploit is explained in great detail when calling the function `ctr_same_key_nonce(help=True)` from my [aes.py](https://github.com/tjoloi/CTF/blob/master/CTF-tools/Crypto/aes.py) file but the jist of it is that we can ask the server to encrypt something at least the same length of the flag and, using that and the known plaintext of that something, we can retrieve the original flag.

 The resulting flag was `FLAG-2b38737dbe6bdbc0db6d35c9689e5155`